dchao3647/Glare-Spot-Detection-and-Face-Parsing-Implementation/README.md

 # Glare-Spot-Detection-and-Face-Parsing-Implementation

 This implementation includes a mask creation program and an inpainting program that inpaints the target mask!
+The idea is that the glare spots identified on human nose always give the facial 3D Reconstruction a hard time.
+Removing the bright spots on the nose can possibly make the reconstruction process better.
+So, the overview of the process is:

+1. Create a glare spot mask given an inputted image
+2. Use the outputted mask to run throguh the inpainting program
+3. The bright spots should then be inpainted and "removed".

-- Reproducer: Dennis
+- Reproducer: Dennis Chao

 ### Installation
 Requires `python>=3.8`